The Skye Boat Song: 21st century

 The music can be heard in Season 3, episode 12 of Sex and the City entitled "Don't Ask, Don't Tell" before the first wedding of Charlotte York to Trey McDougal.

 Scottish singer Barbara Dickson recorded the song in 2006, and Marc Gunn included it on his 2013 album Scottish Songs of Drinking & Rebellion.

 Bear McCreary adapted the song as the opening titles of the 2014 TV series Outlander, sung by Raya Yarbrough, changing the text of Robert Louis Stevenson's poem "Sing Me a Song of a Lad That Is Gone" (1892) to "Lass" to fit the story.
 In season 6, the opening main title was sung as an English-language duet by Raya Yarbrough and Griogair Labhruidh, with the lyric returning to “lad”.
 In the same season, a Gaelic main-title version — with new Gaelic lyrics written and performed by Griogair Labhruidh — was used for the opening credits of episode 605, “Give Me Liberty”.
 In season 7, the opening is sung by Sinéad O'Connor.
+In the final season, the opening is sung by Annie Lennox.

 It can also be heard as background instrumental music in several episodes of the American serial killer television series Dexter.
 Peter Hollens recorded an a capella cover of the song for the 2018 album Legendary Folk songs.

-It's sung by the character Claire Louise McLeod (played by Lisa Chappell) on season 1, episode 5, "Taking the Reins" of the Australian TV series McLeod's Daughters.
+It is sung by the character Claire Louise McLeod (played by Lisa Chappell) on season 1, episode 5, "Taking the Reins" of the Australian TV series McLeod's Daughters.

 George Donaldson of Celtic Thunder sang it in the 2015 show "Heritage" (arr.
 Phil Coulter) and on the CD and DVD of the same name.
 Celtic Thunder Limited.
 USA Sony Music Entertainment.